ngram-lab/al-folio/_pages/seminar.md

 Comments should be written in your own words.

 Attendance is required at class sessions and talks, except for conflicting classes (for the talks), or for extenuating circumstances (in general).
-Allowable circumstances include personal, health, religious, and similar reasons.
-To make up a missed class session or talk, read an additional paper and submit a review through the form, and clearly mark what it's a makeup for.
+Allowable extenuating circumstances are those according to official University policy, including personal, health, religious observances, official University travel, etc.  To make up a missed class session or talk, read an additional paper and submit a review through the form, and clearly mark what it's a makeup for.

 ### Other course details